-Even if you can stay focused on your company’s goal, it’s easy to start to see everything as individual tasks, missing the connection between elements, and separating the company into pieces, rather than maintaining an ecosystem.
+Even if you keep your company focused on the goal, it’s easy to start to see each initiative you have as an individual tasks.
+You can start ignoring the connection between elements and seeing your brand as separate departments rather than working towards maintaining your brand’s holistic ecosystem.

-That’s why we suggest defining your company’s Brand Value System.
+That’s why we suggest defining your company’s brand values and turning it into a Brand Value System.

 What is a Brand Value System?

-Having this singular golden thread running through your business is the easiest way to assure that your team is prepared to make decisions that uphold the standards of your company every time.
+Once you have your phrase, use it by systematically infiltrating its meaning into your business.
+Having this singular golden thread running through your business is the easiest way to assure that you and your team are on the same page and prepared to make decisions that uphold the standards of your business.

-When we first heard of the BVS, it was basically because the CEO we were working with wanted his team to be able to make simple decisions that upheld the company’s standards.
+We first heard of the BVS because the CEO we were working with wanted his team to be able to make simple decisions that upheld the company’s standards.

 How to Choose Your Brand’s Value System